Summer’s still far away, but Prescott residents are being asked to consider pool funding on the November ballot.

 School districts have been given a one-week extension to produce draft budgets.

 In her 32 years working at the Prescott School District, business manager A.J.
-Johnson has gone decades without seeing the Legislature take so long to pass a budget.
+Jacobsen has gone decades without seeing the Legislature take so long to pass a budget.

 The Walla Walla County Rural Library District aims to bring fun to summer reading.